-- After a few years of decline, the federal budget deficit is expected to rise in 2016 and continue on an upward path indefinitely.
+- After a few years of decline, the federal budget deficit rose in 2016 and is expected to continue on an upward path indefinitely.

 - Today, national debt held by the public is over $14 trillion, which is 75 percent of our economy, and is set to continue to rise.
 Debt was 35 percent of the economy as recently as 2007.